 Working in community music for decades, one does not think precisely of teaching.
 Teaching is in the realm of academe, and community choirs, orchestras, cultural music groups, and summer community music schools are something else, perhaps regarded as pastime, enjoyment, or enrichment.

 But, community music making and community building are at the heart of a strong learning environment.
-Coming from prestigious institutions in the United States, I have been steeped in the use of competition to encourage top-quality student results.
+Coming from prestigious institutions in the United States, I was steeped in the use of competition to encourage top-quality student results.
 After working in this mode for many years, I have almost wholly rejected the notion.
 The most informing and fulfilling artistic and intellectual experiences for myself and my most successful students have been through direct experience and discovery rather than through direct competition.
 I realize this goes against much of our society’s popular wisdom.
 But, it is central to my approach and to the successes I have gathered since my immigration to Canada.

 Teaching in the graduate program in community music at Wilfrid Laurier University has worked to focus and solidify these ideas.
 We learn best together.
 Music in this context is, as Lee Higgins describes, an act of hospitality.
 This is a particularly apt notion for any classroom or performance ensemble, and most definitely one that has succeeded in a number of instructional settings.

 My personal teaching philosophy is informed by the following four concepts derived and developed through my own teaching experience with much of it derived from my experiences with global musics.
-Teaching is facilitation, whereby space is created for discovery, creativity, and reflection and contemplation of direct experience.
+Teaching is facilitation, whereby space is created for discovery, creativity, reflection and contemplation of direct experience.
 Teaching is cooperative learning between student and teacher, where each affirms, inspires, and supports the growth of the other.
 Teaching is transmission where knowledge, skills, and values are contextualized within the student/teacher dynamic.
 Teaching is cultivating a community that supports and enhances ongoing development, growth, and personal transformation.

 “Musicking” refers to music as a multifaceted activity rather than a thing.
 This idea is thoroughly presented in Small, C. (1998).
 Musicking: The Meanings of Performance and Listening.
 Hanover: Wesleyan University Press.